fabric-testbed/Authz/policies/README.md

 | projectOwner(principal, project) | A project Owner may add or remove project members for the projects they own.
 Project Owners are also project members. |
 | projectMember(principal, project) | A project Member may create slices assigned to their corresponding project(s).
 Slice creation requires a membership in a valid project.
 A project member can provision resources/add slivers into a valid slice subject to resource federation- or aggregate-level resource constraints.
 A slice may contain slivers created by different project members.
 A sliver can only be modified or deleted by the project member who created it or by a project owner with one exception: slivers belonging to different project members are automatically allowed to be stitched together as necessary (i.e. if adding a sliver from Alice to a slice requires modifying another sliver already created by Bob, permission is automatically granted assuming Alice and Bob are members of the same project). |

-Projects are bound to specific facilities at the time of creation.
+Projects are bound to specific facilities at the time of creation, thus effectively adding a `facility` parameter to projectOwner and projectMember predicates.

 There are different types of resource constraints.
 All resource constraints are by sliver type, size and count (i.e. ‘Alice cannot hold more than 3 large apples, 2 small apples and 5 pears at a time’).
 Constraints can be applied at different scopes (i.e. federation-level and aggregate-level).
 - Constraints can be imposed on individual principals (based on their specific identity, their home institution, or their group within an institution, as asserted by the institutional IdP, i.e. student, faculty or staff).